cliqz-oss/browser-f/mozilla-release/testing/geckodriver/CONTRIBUTING.md

 compatibility between _different_ WebDriver implementations for different browsers.

-In addition to the WPT tests, geckodriver and libwebdriver has unit tests.
-At the moment there is no way to run Rust unit tests through mach, although this is being worked on.
-For the moment you need to kick off a separate build using [cargo]:
+In addition to the WPT tests, geckodriver and webdriver have unit tests.
+You can use a mach command to run them:

+	% ./mach test testing/geckodriver

+The webdriver crate tests are unfortunately not yet runnable through mach.
+Work to make this possible is tracked in [[https://bugzil.la/1424369]].
+For the moment you must run them manually through `cargo`:

-	% cd testing/geckodriver
+	% cd testing/webdriver
-	   Compiling geckodriver v0.19.0 (file:///home/ato/src/gecko/testing/geckodriver)
-	…
-	test result: ok.
-7 passed; 0 failed; 0 ignored; 0 measured; 0 filtered out

-Because the unit tests _are not_ currently run in the [Firefox CI], hopefully you will find that they all pass. (-:
+	% cargo test

 To run the more extensive WPT tests you can use mach, but first make sure you have a build of Firefox: